Maybe Accepting Guests

 Countries I’ve Visited

-Belgium, Canada, Colombia, Cuba, Czech Republic, Denmark, Dominican Republic, France, Germany, Iceland, Iran, Ireland, Israel, Italy, Jordan, Latvia, Lithuania, Mexico, Northern Ireland, Palestine, Puerto Rico, Spain, Switzerland, Turkey, Vatican City State
+Belgium, Canada, Colombia, Cuba, Czech Republic, Denmark, Dominican Republic, El Salvador, France, Germany, Guatemala, Honduras, Iceland, Iran, Ireland, Israel, Italy, Jordan, Latvia, Lithuania, Mexico, Northern Ireland, Palestine, Puerto Rico, Saint Pierre and Miquelon, Spain, Switzerland, Turkey, Vatican City State

 Countries I’ve Lived In